-The vulnerability as documented in TR 24772-1 exists for C++.
+The vulnerability as documented in ISO/IEC TR 24772-1:2019 exists for C++.
 In particular the issue of the failing dynamic initialization of namespace-scope objects exists in C++.

 When dynamic initialization of a namespace-scope object fails with an exception, the exception cannot be caught and the program is terminated.
 Function-scope static objects, in contrast, are initialized the first time execution passes through the declaration.
 Using function-scope static objects in preference to dynamic initialization ensures that there is always an enclosing function that could catch the exception. exception_prone_type troubling_object; // An exception from the constructor could cause termination. // The following function always returns a reference to the same object, // which is initialized the first time this function is called.